Chalarangelo/30-seconds-of-code/blog_posts/javascript-enum.md

 expertise: intermediate
 author: chalarangelo
 cover: blog_images/book-chair.jpg
-excerpt: Enums are part of TypeScript, but what about defininf enums in plain old JavaScript?
+excerpt: Enums are part of TypeScript, but what about defining enums in plain old JavaScript?
 Here are a few way you can do that.
 firstSeen: 2021-05-24T12:00:00+03:00
 lastUpdated: 2021-06-12T19:30:41+03:00
 ---